deeppavlov/chatsky/docs/source/user_guides/superset_guide.rst

 The most convenient way to do that is to export the dashboard configuration as a whole.
 Navigate to the `Dashboards` section of the Superset application, locate your dashboard (named `DFF statistics` per default).
 Then press the `export` button on the right and save the zip file to any convenient location.

+**Importing existing configuration files**

+If you need to restore your dashboard or update the configuration, you can import a configuration archive that has been saved in the manner described above.

+Log in to Superset, open the `Dashboards` tab and press the import button on the right of the screen.
+You will be prompted for the database password.
+If the database credentials match, the updated dashboard will appear in the dashboard list.